kmontag/NK2Reshift/README.md

 This script supports Live 12.3 and up.
 Many features will probably work in earlier versions of Live, but YMMV.

 This is an unofficial script.
-Any issues should be [reported](../../issues) to this repository, not to Ableton.
+If you run into any issues, please [file them](../../issues) in this repository, not with Ableton.

 Note that NK2Reshift uses recent APIs which are subject to change in future Live versions.
-Things should be pretty stable in practice, but please file an issue if you see any breakage after updating Live.
+Things should be pretty stable in practice, but please file an issue here if you see any breakage after updating Live.

 ### Usage